dsmithn/one-click-hugo-cms/site/content/_index.md

 ---
-title: Destin's amazing HVAC Company
+title: Destin's Amazing HVAC Company
 subtitle: This website was trivial to make...but can it look professional and have SEO out of the box?
 image: /img/home-jumbotron.jpg